Aliases for MTRR Gene

 GeneCards Summary for MTRR Gene

 MTRR (5-Methyltetrahydrofolate-Homocysteine Methyltransferase Reductase) is a Protein Coding gene.
-Diseases associated with MTRR include Homocystinuria-Megaloblastic Anemia, Cbl E Type and Neural Tube Defects, Folate-Sensitive.
+Diseases associated with MTRR include Homocystinuria-Megaloblastic Anemia, Cble Complementation Type and Neural Tube Defects, Folate-Sensitive.
 Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Cytochrome P450 - arranged by substrate type.
-GO annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
-An important paralog of this gene is MIR4651.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and flavin adenine dinucleotide binding.
+An important paralog of this gene is NOS2.

 UniProtKB/Swiss-Prot Summary for MTRR Gene